SampleCan also download Chapter 1 as a PDF here.

 “Typical bounty hunter scum.”
 Maxim takes a step toward Wil.

-“There’s no need to insult us,” Maxim says with a sour look on his face.
-So far he hasn’t moved from where he stopped a minute ago, arms crossed, eyes scanning the small space.
+“There’s no need to insult us,” Maxim says, a sour look on his face.
+So far he has not moved from where he stopped a minute before: arms crossed, eyes scanning the small space.